ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 | Ferrari Dino        |  19.7|    6|  145.0|  175|  3.62|  2.770|  15.50|    0|    1|     5|     6|
 | Maserati Bora       |  15.0|    8|  301.0|  335|  3.54|  3.570|  14.60|    0|    1|     5|     8|
 | Volvo 142E          |  21.4|    4|  121.0|  109|  4.11|  2.780|  18.60|    1|    1|     4|     2|

+In the tidyverse the commonly returning objects are not data.frame but tibbles.
+So, let us introduce tibble in the next section

 Tibble
 ------